PTSD and Trauma Therapy

 - Has unresolved trauma from childhood, perhaps through abuse or neglect, affecting your mental and physical wellbeing as an adult?

 - Do you have flashbacks, intrusive memories, or nightmares?
 Take the PTSD screening test to find out if you are struggling with PTSD.

 - Is it hard for you to connect with or trust others?

 - Are you afraid you will never be able to move forward?

 - Do you wish you could relax physically and emotionally?

 I am trained in a Somatic Experiencing approach to Eye Movement Desensitization and Reprocessing (EMDR), called Natural Processing.
-EMDR is a powerful treatment modality “that has helped over 2 million people of all ages relieve many types of psychological distress.”
-Somatic therapies such as EMDR and Somatic Experiencing are used mainly in the treatment of Post Traumatic Stress Disorder (PTSD) and trauma, but they also play a positive role in recovery from anxiety, depression, suicidal thoughts, eating disorders, and substance abuse.
-Somatic therapies are designed for anyone who needs to free themselves from destructive thoughts in order to live a more meaningful life.
+EMDR trauma therapy is a powerful treatment modality “that has helped over 2 million people of all ages relieve many types of psychological distress.”
+Somatic therapies such as EMDR and Somatic Experiencing are used mainly to treat Post Traumatic Stress Disorder (PTSD) and trauma.
+Still, they also play a positive role in recovery from anxiety, depression, suicidal thoughts, eating disorders, and substance abuse.
+Somatic therapies are designed for anyone who needs to free themselves from destructive thoughts to live a more meaningful life.